Brandeis Study Abroad Account

 To assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
 IMES majors who plan to study abroad should speak with the study abroad liaison before they go abroad, and again once they have returned from study abroad.

-The liaison for IMES is Prof. Carl Sharif El-Tobgui.
+The liaison for IMES is Prof. Nader Habibi.

 Before going abroad, you can find out whether a specific course will or will not count as an IMES elective by speaking with a study abroad liaison in IMES.
 It is strongly recommended that you do this prior to going abroad.
 In order to formally request IMES credit for the course, you must contact your study abroad liaison upon your return to Brandeis and after you have received a grade for the course.
 The final step would be to fill out a "Petition to Request a Substitution for a Requirement."
 Additional information can be found on the registrar's website.

-The Crown Center for Middle East Studies offers summer travel and study grants of $2,000-$4,000 to current first years, sophomores, juniors, and seniors.
+The Crown Center for Middle East Studies offers summer travel and study grants of up to $3,000 to current first years, sophomores, and juniors.
 Any field of study may be considered but the research must be related to the Middle East.
 The deadline is in March.

 The Department of State's Critical Language Scholarships provide funding for intensive overseas summer study of "critical need" languages such as Arabic, Chinese, Indic (Bangla, Bengali, Hindi, Punjabi, Urdu), Korean, Persian, Russian, and Turkish.
 The deadline is typically in the Fall.